 - 1 tsp baking powder

 - orange blossom water optional

 - 6 - 7 cups powdered sugar I usually use a whole 2-lb bag

 - Preheat oven to 350 degrees F. Line baking sheets with parchment paper

-- Add butter and ½ cup powdered sugar to bowl of electric mixer.
-Beat on medium speed until very light and fluffy (about 10-15 minutes).
+- Add butter and 1 cup powdered sugar to bowl of electric mixer.
+Beat on medium speed with the paddle attachment until very light and fluffy (about 15-20 minutes).

-- Add yolk, brandy, and vanilla.
+- Add egg yolk, brandy, and vanilla.
 Beat until well incorporated.

-- Place cookies on prepared baking pan and bake 20 minutes, rotating pan half way.
+- Place cookies on prepared baking pan and bake 20-25 minutes until light golden, rotating pan half way.

-- Evenly spread about half of the powdered sugar in a large deep baking pan.
-Once cookies are out of the oven, carefully place each cookie in powdered sugar lined pan.
+- Use a sieve to evenly spread about half of the powdered sugar in a large deep baking pan.
+Once cookies are out of the oven, spray with blossom water.
+Then, carefully place each cookie in powdered sugar lined pan.
 Cover cookies with remaining powdered sugar.

 - Cool completely and transfer to serving platter.